 PHOTOGRAPHY DURING COVID

-As a photographer who can offer photo and video services simultaneously, I can serve as quite an asset at a time like this.
-So I am offering special hourly rates for small scale weddings during the current pandemic.
-I’m also offering video upgrades where you can get your full ceremony video to share with loved ones who couldn’t attend.
+As a photographer who can offer photo and video services simultaneously, I served as quite an asset at a time like this.
+Feel free to inquire about my mini video add-ons if you’re looking to keep your attendance numbers down.
+I’m also offering livestreaming upgrades for couples who wish to share their ceremony with loved ones who couldn’t attend.

 How do I reschedule my existing wedding date?